top of page

 • Promote understanding of autism in schools, workplaces, and communities to reduce stigma and increase empathy.

-• Review your workplace policies surrounding accommodations and improve these policies.
+• Review and improve your workplace policies surrounding accommodations.

 Autistic individuals can support themselves by embracing their unique perspectives and seeking communities that affirm their identity.
 Here are some key strategies.

-• Create a Neurodivergent-Friendly Support Network: Connecting with support networks can provide a sense of community and shared experience.
+• Build a Neuro-Affirming Network: Connecting with support networks can provide a sense of community and shared experience.
 Engaging with these groups allows for the exchange of valuable insights and coping strategies that can make daily interactions less stressful.

-1. The Autistic Burnout Workbook and Self-Care for Autistic People by Dr. Megan Anna Neff—These workbooks are excellent tools for recognizing and managing burnout specific to autistic individuals and providing strategies for self-care and recovery.
+1. The Autistic Burnout Workbook and Self-Care for Autistic People by Dr. Megan Anna Neff

 2. Autistic Adults Are Not Okay: Victoria A. sheds light on the struggles of neurodivergent individuals navigating a world that frequently invalidates their lived experiences.
 It explores community support, self-advocacy, and creating environments where autistic adults thrive.